Add To Favorites

 Acidic pollution in the upper atmosphere falls back down to Earth inside raindrops or other precipitation.
 Acid rain harms vegetation, trees, materials such as rubber windshield wipers, and even metal and stone outdoor statues and buildings almost everywhere in the world.

-Learn more about what causes acid rain and how we can reduce it.
+Students learn more about what causes acid rain and how we can reduce it.
 Find a way to convince people about the need for action in a dramatic way, such as a poster!
 With Crayola® Erasable Colored Pencils, illustrate the causes and effects of acid rain white paper.

 Show why we need to erase the problem of acid rain—and how to do it (use less electricity and other energy; carpool, walk, or bike).
 For instance, you could include factory smokestacks or cars and trucks with exhaust fumes, eroding stone and paint, along with light switches that are off and people biking to work.